simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 ### Themes

 Pretty much everything can be customized, down to the look & feel.
-Like [its creator](https://en.wikipedia.org/wiki/Justin_Frankel)‘s first successful software, **Winamp**, REAPER supports themes.
+Like [its creator](https://en.wikipedia.org/wiki/Justin_Frankel)‘s first successful software, Winamp, REAPER supports themes.
 Though it’s not my main interest, there are plenty of excellent (and awful) [skins](https://stash.reaper.fm/tag/Themes) out there.

 ### Scripts & macros

 This is a huge one for me.
 REAPER has a [scripting engine](https://www.reaper.fm/sdk/reascript/reascript.php).
-It’s a DAW that can be **manipulated through programming**, whether it’s Python, Lua, or its own open source language (EEL).
-Even without being a coder, a lot can still be achieved with the myriad of stock commands (_actions_), shortcuts and mouse modifiers alone, not to mention the possibility of creating multi-layered **custom actions** (basically: macros).
+It’s a DAW that can be manipulated through programming, whether it’s Python, Lua, or its own open source language (EEL).
+Even without being a coder, a lot can still be achieved with the myriad of stock commands (_actions_), shortcuts and mouse modifiers alone, not to mention the possibility of creating multi-layered custom actions (basically: macros).

 {% include pattern-figure.html image="/assets/images/daw-reaper-custom-actions.png" caption="The actions window, featuring my current custom macros at the top" width="768" height="339" %}

-**REAPER is fast** and allows access to each and every function by hitting the <kbd>?</kbd> shortcut, which opens the **actions list**.
+*REAPER is fast* and allows access to each and every function by hitting the <kbd>?</kbd> shortcut, which opens the actions list.

 ### Making the DAW work my way

 Personal example: through the creation of custom actions, I embedded some of my most used workflows from Logic and Pro Tools.
-I even **applied the same keyboard shortcuts** in several cases, so that I didn’t have to “rewire” my muscle memory.
+I even applied the same keyboard shortcuts in several cases, so that I didn’t have to “rewire” my muscle memory.
 Custom toolbars can be created as well.
-As opposed to the always-on main toolbar, which holds frequently used commands, I recall a **floating toolbar** with a shortcut.
+As opposed to the always-on main toolbar, which holds frequently used commands, I recall a floating toolbar with a shortcut.
 It has actions and macros — in the form of buttons — that I only need sometimes.
 Once I’m done, it hides with the escape key.
 I’m scratching the surface here, the possibilities are endless.

 {% include pattern-figure.html image="/assets/images/daw-reaper-custom-toolbar.png" caption="A floating toolbar I created, containing some of my custom actions" width="768" height="138" %}